-Top executives are entrusted to make difficult, complex judgements which are critical for their organisation’s success.
-A wrong decision by the CEO can cost company dearly at best and can put the business in jeopardy at worst.
-The prevalent economic thinking assumes that people can make rational decisions and chose the best option available to them.
+Top executives are entrusted to make difficult, complex judgments which are critical for their organisation’s success.
+A wrong decision by the CEO can cost a company dearly at best and can put the business in jeopardy at worst.
+The prevalent economic thinking assumes that people can make rational decisions and choose the best option available to them.
 However, this thinking has recently come under attack from several researchers in psychology and social sciences.
 The economic tsunami which swept away countries and companies around the world in 2008 has exposed the weakness in purely rational thinking prevalent in economics.

 Herbert Simon, a Nobel laureate, demonstrated that people exhibit bounded rationality while making decisions.
-The ability to make rational choices is bounded by insufficient information about the problem and relevant criteria, constraint of time and cost on quality and amount of data and mental constraints to solve the problem.
+The ability to make rational choices is bounded by insufficient information about the problem and relevant criteria, the constraint of time and cost on quality and the amount of data and mental constraints to solve the problem.

 As a result, people compromise on the best possible solution and go for what is acceptable.
 In the words of Simon, people satisfice rather than optimise while making decisions.

 People assess the probability of an event by the ease with which occurrences of the event can be brought to mind.
-This is called availability heuristic, a helpful mental short cut for assessing probability because larger classes are recalled better.
+This is called availability heuristic, a helpful mental shortcut for assessing probability because larger classes are recalled better.
 However, availability is affected by factors other than frequency and probability.
 We have a tendency to give preference to recent information, vivid images that evoke emotions, and specific acts and behaviours that we personally observe.
 All these cause biases in decision making.

 Let us ask you a question: what is the more likely cause of death in the US